RevBits/revbits-cip-integration/README.md

 ```

 ## Example
-> Below are the sample requests, you can check more yourself by consoling the responses (if needed).
-You can also check the interfaces to determine the request and responses.
+> Here are some sample requests for you to try out.
+Feel free to log the responses if you want to examine them further.
+You can refer to the interfaces provided to understand the structure of the requests and responses.

 ### CIP Example
 You can create an instance of CIP by passing necessary configurations options:

-> NOTE: You need to create instance of CIP class `asynchronously` on your server side as this operation will be blocking to listen `socket events` in `callback`, so if you use `await` when initializing `cip` instance, your code will be blocked there.
+> NOTE: Please ensure that you create an instance of the CIP class asynchronously on your server-side.
+This is important because the operation can block the execution of code when listening to socket events in the callback.
+If you use the await keyword during the initialization of the CIP instance, your code will be blocked at that point.
+To avoid this, make sure to handle the initialization asynchronously using async/await or by using promises.
+This allows your code to continue executing other tasks while the CIP instance is being created in the background.
 ```javascript
 const baseUrl = 'https://revbits-cip-server.net'; // The base URL of the CIP platform (excluding api/v2) const socketPostfix = ':8889'; // The postfix for the socket connection (e.g., '/pws' for Cloud CIP)